CacherApp/cacher-run-server/README.md

 **`run: (Function)`**

 Takes `command`, `filepath` and `args`.
 Returns a string that is run against the user's shell.
-For interpreted (non-compiled) languages, you'd generally have the function return `[interpreter] "${filepath}""`.
-For compiled languages, you'll need to compile the first before running the binary.
+For interpreted (non-compiled) languages, you'd generally have the function return `[interpreter] "${filepath}"`.
+For compiled languages, you'll need to compile the source file first before executing the binary.

 Examples:
 ```javascript